julome/Adaptive-SegWay/README.md

 Adaptive-Control-SegWay
 ========================

-Adaptive predictive control with Arduino
+Adaptive predictive control with an Atmega168

 The objective is the implementation of an adpative predictive control at a low cost as Arduino microcontroller.